Diversity, Equity & Inclusion

 Inclusion is the act of establishing philosophies, policies, practices, and procedures to ensure equal access to opportunities and resources to support individuals in contributing to the organization's success.

-In February 2015, the AAHPM Board of Directors approved a multi-year Diversity Strategic Plan that connects the dots between AAHPM's Strategic Plan, evidence-based practices in diversity and inclusion, and core themes in diversity and inclusion as described by members, volunteers, SIG leaders, and thought leaders in the field.
+The AAHPM Board of Directors approved a multi-year Diversity Strategic Plan that supports evidence-based practices in diversity and inclusion, and core themes in diversity and inclusion as described by members, volunteers, and thought leaders in the field.

 AAHPM has many communities that you can join and network in.
 These forums are also a resource for those in practice: